KC-software-en/LibraryManagement/README.md

     + PATCH → partial update
         + click on raw data,
-        + select JSON as ghe media type
+        + select JSON as the media type
         + in content box only send the dictionary items you want to update e.g. content {"availability": false} then click PATCH

     + DELETE → destroy the book item